pr12stoney/PasswordGenerator-/README.md

-This is a random password generator in javasc. try it today
+This is a random password generator in JavaScript. try it today